 After they made a few movies, they casually changed the origin story (again), and in 2012 Andrew Garfield was suppressing his British accent to play the part of Peter Parker, and Aunt May was played by Sally Field.
 The absence of Peter Parker's parents was explained with new background information.

 And after a few of these Andrew Garfield movies are made, suddenly (in 2016) there's yet another Spiderman with a new origin story, and this time the actor really is a teenager (Tom Holland), and his Aunt May is played by Marisa Tomei, and Spiderman is given a special electronic suit by Tony Stark (Iron Man).

 Counting the original comic book origin story, this is the fourth iteration of Spiderman.

 It's the same with Jesus and his four different "origin" stories.

 He is a fictitious character; he is "made up."
 Matthew felt free to make up stuff about him, including the crazy story about the resurrection of "many" saints around the time of the crucifixion.

 Matthew wanted to outdo Luke and Mark.
-And Matthew is obsessed with connecting the (made-up) story of Jesus with the Old Testament.
+And Matthew is obsessed with connecting the (made-up) story of Jesus with stuff that's written in the Old Testament.